rackerlabs/docs-dedicated-networking/load-balancer/adx-v2/api-docs/api-operations/load-balancer-v2.rst

       "account_number": "<Account Number>"
     }

-POST Manage virtual IP node configuration 202 response
+POST Manage Virtual IP node configuration 202 response
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The request has been accepted for processing.